mongodb/mongo-ruby-driver/README.md

 Here's how to start MongoDB and run the "simple.rb" example:

       $ cd path/to/mongo
       $ ./mongod run
       ... then in another window ...
       $ cd path/to/mongo-ruby-driver
       $ ruby examples/simple.rb

 See also the test code, especially test/test_db_api.rb.

-= GridFS
+# GridFS

-Note: The GridStore class has been deprecated.
-Use either the Grid or GridFileSystem classes to take advantage of GridFS.

 The Ruby driver include two abstractions for storing large files: Grid and GridFileSystem.
 The Grid class is a Ruby implementation of MongoDB's GridFS file storage